bbudke/BB_Lab_Protocols/DSBR_Reporter_Jasin.md

 ### Materials, Reagents, And Equipment
 - 6-well tissue culture plates
-- Plasmids to be transfected into cells:
+- Plasmids to be used for transfection:
 	- pCAGGS, which is an empty vector plasmid that lacks I-SceI and is used as a negative control.
 	- pCBA_Sce_, which expresses the I-SceI endonuclease.
 	- _Optional_: pHPRT-DRGFP (contains the DR-GFP reporter construct) or other reporter plasmid if the cell line being used does not have a stably-integrated reporter construct.